qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 Multi-threading in Web relies on web workers.
 Currently there is no way to directly launch a Wasm thread in browser.

 Launching a multi-threaded Wasm application is done by passing shared `WebAssembly.Memory` (that contains a `SharedArrayBuffer`) to another web worker.
-That web worker need to **separately create a new Wasm instance**, using the same `WebAssembly.Memory` object (and `WebAssembly.Module` object.
+That web worker need to **separately create a new Wasm instance**, using the same `WebAssembly.Memory` (and `WebAssembly.Module`).

 The **Wasm globals are thread-local** (not actually global).
 Mutate a mutable Wasm global in one thread don't affect other threads.
 Mutable globals variables need to be placed in linear memory.